Africana Studies Concentration

 Virginia Tech Blacksburg Campus

-Department of Sociology has a limited number of graduate assistantships and fellowships available for students applying for full time study on the Blacksburg Campus.
+The Department of Sociology has a limited number of graduate assistantships and fellowships available for students applying for full time study on the Blacksburg campus.
 Entering students can apply for such funding as part of their admissions application.
 No separate application required.